Learning Attribute-aware Representations for Few-shot Scene Text Segmentation: Experiments

 \subsection{Datasets and Metrics}

-To demonstrate the validity of our method, we conduct extensive experiments using three publicly available text segmentation datasets~(TextSeg, Total-Text, and ICDAR13 FST) under 1, 2, and 4-shot settings.
+To demonstrate the validity of our method, we conduct extensive experiments using four publicly available text segmentation datasets~(TextSeg, Total-Text, ICDAR13 FST and BTS) under 1, 2, and 4-shot settings.
 TextSeg~\cite{xu2021rethinking} is a large-scale fine-annotated and multi-purpose text detection and segmentation dataset, collecting scene and design text with six types of annotations: word- and character-wise bounding polygons, masks, and transcriptions.
 It contains 4,024 images and involves two types of texts in these images: scene texts and design texts.
 Total-Text~\cite{ch2017total} is a text detection dataset that consists of 1,555 images with a variety of text types including horizontal, multi-oriented, and curved text instances.
 The training split and testing split have 1,255 images and 300 images, respectively.
 ICDAR13 FST~\cite{karatzas2013icdar} consists of 229 training images and 233 testing images, with word-level annotations provided.
-For fairness, we follow existing works~\cite{jeong2023winclip, li2024promptad, wang2023textformer, yu2025eaformer} and use FgIoU and the Area Under the Receiver Operating Characteristic~(AUROC) as our evaluation metrics.
+BTS~\cite{xu2022bts} is a large-scale bi-lingual text segmentation dataset, which contains 14, 250 images with 44, 280 textlines and 209, 090 characters.
+For fairness, we follow existing works~\cite{li2024promptad, wang2023textformer, yu2025eaformer} and use FgIoU and the Area Under the Receiver Operating Characteristic~(AUROC) as our evaluation metrics to validate the effectiveness of our method.